OfficeDev/office-js-docs-pr/docs/develop/convert-xml-to-json-manifest.md

 1. First, *make sure Outlook desktop is closed.*
 1. Open a system prompt, bash shell, or the Visual Studio Code **TERMINAL**, and navigate to the root of the project.
-1. If the "scripts" section of the project's package.json file has a `npm run start:desktop` command, then run it; otherwise, run `npm run start`.
+1. If the "scripts" section of the project's package.json file has a "start:desktop" script, then run `npm run start:desktop`; otherwise, run `npm run start`.
 The project builds and a Node dev-server window opens.
 This process may take a couple of minutes then Outlook desktop opens.
 1. You can now work with your add-in.
 1. When you're done working with your add-in, make sure to run the command `npm run stop`.